-Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree- X seeking applicants?
+Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test · scores in admission decisions for first-time, first-year, degree- X seeking applicants?

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2019.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2020.

-daminosion for fair 2016.

 C8A ADMISSION

 C8A Require Recommend Require for Some Consider if Submitted Not Used

 C8A SAT or ACT Х

 C8A ACT only

 C8A SAT only

-C8A SAT and SAT Subject Tests or
+SAT and SAT Subject Tests or

 ACT X

 C8A SAT Subject Tests only

-If your institution will make use of the ACT in admission decisions for first-time, first-yea r, degree-seeking applicants for Fall 2018, please indicate which ONE of the following a pplies: (regardless of whether the writing score will be used in the admissions process): applicants for Fall 2018, please indicate which ONE of the following a If your institution will make use of the ACT in admission decisions for first-time, first-year applicants for Fall 2018, please indicate which ONE of the following applies: (regardless score will be used in the admissions process):
+C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2020, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):

-score will be used in the admissions process):

 C8B ACT with writing required

 C8B ACT with writing recommended

 C8B ACT with or without writing accepted Х

-C8B If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking for Fall 2018 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process:
+C8B If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking for Fall 2020 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process: